speechly/docs/content/client-libraries/react/_index.md

 ---
-title: "React"
+title: Speechly React client
-description:  The official Speechly client libraries for React clients.
+description: The official Speechly client for React apps
 display: article
 weight: 1
 aliases: ["/client-libraries/react-client/"]
 menu:
   integrations:
+    title: React
-    weight: 3
+    weight: 2
 ---

-{{< button "/client-libraries/react/tutorial/" "flash-outline" "light" "React Tutorial" >}}
+{{< button "/client-libraries/react/tutorial/" "flash-outline" "light" "Tutorial" >}}
 {{< button "https://github.com/speechly/react-client" "logo-github" "light" "GitHub" >}}

-Speechly is a developer tool for building real-time voice user interfaces for touch screen and web applications.

-After you've [configured your application](/quick-start/) and have it's App ID available, you can integrate it to your application.
-This documentation is about integrating Speechly to your React application.

-{{< youtube "xI68NT8D1m8" >}}
-*e-Commerce demo built on Speechly React Client*
+Speechly React client uses the power of React Context and React Hooks to make it super easy to integrate Speechly into your app.

-## Usage
+## Installation

-Install the package:
+You can use NPM or Yarn to install the client, here's how:

 ```shell
 # Create a new React app